AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vpn_profile.html.markdown

 * `policy` - (Optional) New security policy for the profile.
 Each policy has the following attributes:
     * `action` - (Optional) Should be the opposite of the base rule for correct behaviour.
 Valid values for action: "allow" and "deny"
     * `proto` - (Optional) Protocol to allow or deny.
 Valid values for protocol: "all", "tcp", "udp", "icmp", "sctp", "rdp", "dccp"
     * `port` - (Optional) Port to be allowed or denied.
-Valid values for port: a single port or a range of port numbers e.g.: "25", "25:1024"
+Valid values for port: a single port or a range of port numbers e.g.: "25", "25:1024".
+For "all" and "icmp", port should only be "0:65535".
     * `target` - (Optional) CIDR to be allowed or denied.
 Valid values for target: IPv4 CIDRs. e.g.: "10.30.0.0/16"